v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 ## Step 6 - Defining a Custom Search parameter
 To create a new search parameter, you need to POST the SearchParameter resource to the database.
 See the Postman file provided for an example.
 Read through the full example at https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/how-to-do-custom-search.

+## What does success look like for Challenge-04?

++ Developed a basic understanding of how to perform FHIR search operations in Azure API for FHIR
++ Performed several FHIR search queries using paired/multiple parameters for Common and Composite Search
++ Completed at least one Chained and Reverse Chained FHIR search query
++ Completed at least one Include and Reverse Include FHIR search query

 ## Next Steps

 Click [here](../Challenge-05/Readme.md) to proceed to the next challenge.